-A background in Filter is locally estimated by smoothed two-dimensional trends of Fourier transform of finite areas.
-The size of the area is controlled by the Width parameter below.
+A background of the Local Wiener/Difference filter is locally estimated by smoothed two-dimensional trends of Fourier transform of local areas.
+The size of the area is controlled by the Local area size parameter below.

-Width: Size of the local square area.
+Local area size: Size of the local square area.